freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-performance/index.md

 Effectively, we say that a function f(x) that is O(g(x)) grows slower than g(x) does.

-Comparitively, in computer science and software development we can use big-O notation in order to describe the efficiency of algorithms via its time and space complexity.
+Comparatively, in computer science and software development we can use big-O notation in order to describe the efficiency of algorithms via its time and space complexity.

 **Space Complexity** of an algorithm refers to its memory footprint with respect to the input size.